Behnam-sn/Castle-Docusaurus/docs/notes/the-pragmatic-programmer.md

 1. Testing Is Not About Finding Bugs
 1. A Test Is the First User of Your Code
 1. Build End-to-End, Not Top-Down or Bottom Up
+1. Design to Test
+1. Test Your Software, or Your Users Will
+1. Use Property-Based Tests to Validate Your Assumptions

 ## Topics I Want to Document